MarcinOrlowski/laravel-api-response-builder/docs/exceptions.md

  provides drop-in replacement for Laravel's handler.
 Once installed, it ensures only JSON response will be returned no matter what happens.

-## IMPORTANT ##

- While `ResponseBuilder` itself will work with Laravel 5.1, `ExceptionHandlerHelper` requires you use Laravel 5.2 or newer.

 ## Using Exception Handler Helper ##

  To make it works, edit `app/Exceptions/Handler.php` file, and add